Ankr-network/ankr-docs/docs/staking/delegated-staking/ankr/overview.md

 ## What is next with ANKR token staking?
 As Ankr continues to release more and more infrastructure solutions powered by Ankr Network, we will have a growing need for Ankr Bankrs to help secure the system.
-And as Web 3 grows and we add an ever-increasing number of chains to the protocol, Ankr will match the pace of Web3 adoption.
-Here’s what you can expect in the works:
+And as Web3 grows and we add an ever-increasing number of chains to the protocol, Ankr will match the pace of Web3 adoption.